dsenze/neighborhood-map/README.md

 # Overview
-### view all vegan resturants in the heart of new york.
+## All vegan resturants in the heart of new york.
 Vegan2map uses primarly google API to render a map and markers.

 Google PlacesService search for a hardcoded location "new york" and return places around this radius.